denten-books/plain-text/3-format.md

 literary formulae exist and develop across time and space.
 Veselovsky's formulas resemble concrete universals, which develop independently of individual texts.
-Formulae in this sense have a life of their own, in a trans- or meta- human way, not accessible to the individual author.
-They are evoked indirectly.
+Formulae in this sense have a life of their own, in a trans- or meta-human way, not fully accessible to the individual author or reader.
+They are invoked indirectly.
 They exist in the ether of culture, attaining a historical momentum of their own through a process of gradual genetic development.
-Form, in this Hegelian, historical sense, means exactly the opposite of form in the sense of a private utterance, by which an individual author breaks with an ossified tradition, as was the case with Shklovsky's idiosyncratic naming of the flower, *uao*.
+Form, in this Hegelian historical sense, means exactly the opposite of form in the sense of a private utterance, by which an individual author breaks with an ossified tradition, as was the case with Shklovsky's idiosyncratic naming of the flower, *uao*.
+In one case, the author participates in the formation of shared culture; in the other, the author attempts to dissent from the shared cultural norm.

 The tension between extrinsic shape and intrinsic rule lies at the heart of literary theory, manifesting at times under differing yet essentially related vocabularies.
 The emphasis on extrinsic shape logically leads to the poetics of affective reading of the kind that privileges apparent surface phenomena.
-The emphasis on intrinsic rules leads to a hermeneutics or an archeology of text, by which the critics role becomes to discover non-apparent deep structural regularities.
-Recently, the theoretical distinction between shape and formula has been negotiated in terms of depth and surface.
+The emphasis on intrinsic rules by contrast leads to a hermeneutics or an archeology of text, by which the critic's role becomes to discover the non-apparent deep structural regularities.
+Most recently, that theoretical distinction between shape and formula has been negotiated in terms of depth and surface.
 Two types of reading become evident in this model.
 The "symptomatic" literary critic reaches beyond the "ephemeral" external appearances to uncover internal and eternal metaphysical truth within.
 For a Marxist critic like Terry Eagleton or Frederic Jameson that latent meaning may have something to do with hidden machinations of capital and ideology.
 The psychologically minded critic reads in search of hidden drives, desires, or cognitive structures.
 By contrast to symptomatic reading, Stephen Best and Sharon Marcus describe a constellation of reading practices concerned with "what is evident, perceptible, apprehensible in text: what is neither hidden nor hiding; what, in the geometrical sense, has length and breadth but no thickness, and therefore covers no depth."
 The authors identify a constellation of related interpretation practices at the surface: reading for material surface, reading for verbal structure, reading for affect, reading for description, reading for pattern, and finally, reading for literal meaning or "just reading" [@best_surface_2009, 9].

 In making the argument for a kind of surface reading, Best and Marcus appeal to the kind of formal poetics advocated by Susan Sontag in the late 1960s.
 At